 - Thank the mom, dad, and birthday child for the nice party.
 “Thank you for the nice party.”
 “Goodbye and happy birthday.”

 - Say what you are thankful for…we don’t do this every meal, but we sometimes hold hands and go around the table.
 The kids will sometimes say the funniest things so for comedy value alone, this is very worthwhile.
 Yay!
 The third phase is completed!
 Your child has all the basics to function independently.
 Sit back and let the parents tell you how wonderfully polite your child was at their house.
 You deserve it.
 Your work is not done (when is it ever done?), but the foundation has been laid and it’s a solid one!

-Honestly, good manners is a simple as a consistent, “please,” “thank you” and “no, thank you”.
+Honestly, good manners are as simple as a consistent, “please,” “thank you” and “no, thank you”.
 Aren’t these the first words we learn when we arrive in a foreign country?
 Even before, “Where is the bathroom?”
 It makes the world a nicer place and lubricates social interactions.
 But the key is early education and consistency.